-The paper 2 is similar to paper 1 in terms of the format.
-The only difference are the topics.
+The paper 2 is similar to paper 1 in terms of format.
+The only difference is the topics.

 In Islamiat paper 1, the first question is about the Quranic passages while in paper 2, the first question is about the ahadith.

 The second (compulsory) question in paper 2 is about the history and the importance of ahadith.

 In paper 2, you have to cover lengthy topics such as the pillars of Islam, the first four caliphs and the articles of faith in Islam.
 There are a lot of battles and a lot of information to learn from.
 What can you do about that?

 Well, this depends upon the time you have.
 Let’s suppose that you are left with a very short period.
 What you can do is practice the past papers of the last five years (both variants).

 The trick here is that read the question carefully.
 Then open your notes/book and read the topic generally.
 Then attempt the question.
 In this way, you will be able to practice past papers and learn information simultaneously.

 In the past few years, the four mark questions are really changing the student’s grade.
 If you fail to attempt these questions in a proper manner, you are likely to lose a lot of marks.

 Let me tell you the proper way to attempt them.